 How Big Does a Greenhouse Need to Be?

-If you want to start out small with year round gardening, the smallest types of greenhouses are simply individual beds that you have turned into cold frames in order to protect a few delicate plants.
+If you want to start out small with year-round gardening, the smallest types of greenhouses are simply individual beds that you have turned into cold frames in order to protect a few delicate plants.
 You can do this by securing some plastic sheeting or by placing glass windows resting on top of the bed.
-You will want to construct these It’s a so that the row cover is not laying directly on the plants and can be lifted up if the sun gets too warm.
+You will want to construct these It’s so that the row cover is not laying directly on the plants and can be lifted up if the sun gets too warm.